Authentic Brazilian Cheese Bread, Pao de Queijo, is simply the best gluten free bread, from tapioca and loaded with cheese.

 My Authentic Brazilian Cheese Bread Recipe

-A bag full of loaves to take home that would calculatingly last the week.
-Now, though, you’ve stopped because it has gluten in it?
+A bag full of loaves to take home, that would calculatingly last the week.

 Well, do I have good news for you!
-Pao de Queijo, Brazilian cheese bread will fast become your new bread addiction!
+Pão de Queijo, Brazilian cheese bread will fast become your new bread addiction!

-Authentic Brazilian Cheese Bread has no gluten, naturally.
-Why?
-Because it has no wheat.
-It also is made without yeast, and yet these little golden balls of cheesy bread, puff up as though air was blown into them.
+It is also made without yeast, and yet these little golden balls of cheesy bread, puff up as though air was blown into them.

-What Is Pao de Queijo?
+What Is Pao?

-Pao de Queijo, though, does not have its roots in Portugal.
 It is, or should be, the national bread of Brazil, which has much of its culinary roots from Africa.

 Gluten-free Flour

 Cassava Flour.
 The flour used to make this cheese bread is cassava flour, or tapioca flour (as Americans like to call it).
-Silly though because there is no such plant called a tapioca.

 Cassava is also known as yuca, manioc, and mandioca; a root plant primarily native to Brazil, parts of Africa and South America.